 THE GRAND BOSTON MENORAH LIGHTING

-Chanukah in Copley Square with Governor Charlie Baker, Mayor Marty Walsh, City Councilor Josh Zakim and Consul General of Israel to New England Yehuda Yaakov.
+Chanukah in Copley Square with Governor Charlie Baker, City Councilor Josh Zakim and State Treasurer Deborah Goldberg.

 A CELEBRATION OF LIGHT, UNITY & LIBERTY

 Dedicated in Loving Memory to Mr. Ted Cutler

 SUNDAY, DECEMBER 17, 2017

 SUPER EXCITING!!
 WALLY THE GREEN MONSTER WILL BE THERE!
 WILL YOU?

 All are Welcome.
 Fun for the Whole Family!

 No RSVP Required.